USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 If the user activates PA during CMAQ runtime (CTM_PROCAN=Y), the PA input file (PACM_INFILE) specifies whether IPR, IRR or both analyses are performed, and defines which variables are required for each analysis.
 The IRR parameters are highly customizable and can be easily modified for new chemical mechanisms, but must be checked carefully before running to ensure that they correspond to the mechanism being used.
 The PA_REPORT output file should always be reviewed to verify that the calculations are being performed correctly.
 Note that while the IPR option can be run with any of the chemical solvers, use of IRR in CMAQ requires either the Rosenbrock or the SMVGEAR solvers.

 ## The CMAQ User Interface
+** >>COMMENT<< ** "The CMAQ User Interface" refers to run scipts, GitHub and compilers.
+This is out of place and should be deleted or moved to another section.
+Also GitHub, CMAS center, etc are not really part of the interface.

+** >>COMMENT<< ** CMAS Center does not really support CMAQ with those compilers; CMAQ has been tested with those compilers.

+** >>COMMENT<< ** last para:  I don't think you can really deviate here.
+You have to use the same compiler, and often the same version of that compiler…at least for the libraries and the code that is pulling them in.

 The CMAQ user interface that is distributed with the model source code consists of a series of C-shell scripts for building and running the various CMAQ programs on Linux operating systems.
 These scripts function primarily to set environment variables that are required by the program Bldmake or by the CMAQ program executables.
 The scripts can be adapted to work with any Linux shell scripting language (e.g., Bash, Bourne).